ObjColumnist/apn_on_rails/README.md

 ### Converting Your Certificate

-Once you have the certificate from Apple for your application, export your key and the apple certificate as p12 files.
+Once you have the certificate from Apple for your application in the Keychain Access app, export your key and the apple certificate as p12 files.
 Here is a quick walkthrough on how to do this:

 1. Click the disclosure arrow next to your certificate in Keychain Access and select the certificate and the key.
 2. Right click and choose `Export 2 items...`.
-3. Choose the p12 format from the drop down and name it `cert.p12`.
+3. Choose the p12 format from the drop down and name it something like `cert.p12`.

 Now covert the p12 file to a pem file:

-	$ openssl pkcs12 -in cert.p12 -out apple_push_notification_production.pem -nodes -clcerts
+	$ openssl pkcs12 -in cert.p12 -out certificate.pem -nodes -clcerts

 The contents of the certificate files will be stored in the app model for the app you want to send notifications to.